catpea/catpea-project/database/furkies-purrkies/poem-1527/index.md

 a living creature in Vonnegut’ magnificent style.

 Where do you start?
-A caffe at the edge of the universe.
+A cafe at the edge of the universe.

-Or a laundormat,
+Or a laundromat,
 at the crossing of two worlds.

-The world of obedience where arrogant politicians, pluck teenagers for their wagames.
+The world of obedience where arrogant politicians, pluck teenagers for their war games.

 And the other world,
 the world of wisdom, of depth.